openvswitch/ovs/Documentation/internals/contributing/submitting-patches.rst

 - A patch that modifies xenserver code should be tested on XenServer before submission.

-If you are using GitHub, then you may utilize the travis-ci.org CI build system by linking your GitHub repository to it.
-This will run some of the above tests automatically when you push changes to your repository.
+If you are using GitHub, then you may utilize the travis-ci.org and the GitHub Actions CI build systems.
+They will run some of the above tests automatically when you push changes to your repository.
 See the "Continuous Integration with Travis-CI" in the `install guide` for details on how to set it up.

 Email Subject
 -------------